tjone270/minqlx/README.md

 extra functionality and allows scripting of server behavior through an embedded Python interpreter.

 The mod has been tested on Debian 7 and 8, Ubuntu 14.04 and 16.10.
-At the moment it only supports the x64 build of the server, but x86 might get added eventually.
+At the moment it only officially supports the x64 build of the server, but you can try building [this fork](https://github.com/em92/minqlx/tree/x86-support) for x86 support.

-As of writing, development of the core is pretty dead.
+As of writing, development of the core is pretty much dead save for the occasional pull request.

 If you have any questions, the IRC channel for the old bot, [#minqlbot on Quakenet](http://webchat.quakenet.org/?channels=minqlbot),